 Disc replacement integrity

-Elemance evaluates the performance of a C5-6 disc replacement during an aircraft impact.
+Performance evaluation of a C5-6 disc replacement during an aircraft impact using the GHBMC M50 detailed occupant.

 A computational finite element analysis was performed to evaluate the effects of C5-6 cervical total disc replacement (CTDR) on cross-sectional neck loading and cervical spine kinematics during a simulated rotary-wing aircraft ground impact.